Interface TokenRequestHandlerSpi

 Handle a token exchange request.

-This method is called when the grant type of the token request is "urn:ietf:params:oauth:grant-type:token-exchange".
+This method is called when the grant type of the token request is "urn:ietf:params:oauth:grant-type:token-exchange" (but see the "NOTE 2" below).
 The grant type is defined in RFC 8693: OAuth 2.0 Token Exchange.

 RFC 8693 is very flexible.
 In other words, the specification does not define details that are necessary for secure token exchange.
 Therefore, implementations have to complement the specification with their own rules.